daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script prints the numbeer of lines that contain pattern
+this script displays lines containing pattern and other lines